Clark Fellowships in Visual Arts

 Please note that the Beinecke and Holly Fellows are designated by the fellowship committee.
 Beyond that, on the application form you may indicate your desire to be considered for multiple fellowships, marking as many as you feel correspond to the nature of your research.
 Final nominations for each fellowship are at the discretion of the committee.

 The application portal opens to applicants in early summer and closes October 15 at 11:59 PM EST each year.
-All application materials, including letters of recommendation, must be submitted by then.
+All application materials must be submitted by then.

 Applications are reviewed on an annual cycle following the October 15 deadline and applicants will be notified of the committee’s decision by the end of March.
 Fellowships are awarded for the following academic year.